veloblank/introduction-to-authentication-and-authorization-v-000/README.md

 4. Sprinkled throughout the web application, your bank will have checks to enforce the Access Policy.
 You will not be allowed to alter your balance and add $1,000,000.

-## Defining key Authentication and Authorization terms
+## Defining Key Authentication and Authorization Terms

 We can define the four security concepts that help us answer the "who can see what" questions as: